 The llms.txt specification uses a structured markdown format optimized for machine readability.
 Each file starts with an H1 header containing your project name, followed by a blockquote summarizing your API in one or two sentences.

 Documentation is organized into sections using H2 headers for major topics like authentication or API endpoints.
-Within each section, provide essential details in plain markdown with links to the corresponding full documentation pages.
+Within each section, provide core details in plain markdown with links to the corresponding full documentation pages.
 These links allow AI assistants to reference the condensed llms.txt content while following URLs for deeper context when needed.

 llms.txt vs. llms-full.txt: choosing the right approach